How To Watch HBO’s ‘The Idol’ Starring Lily-Rose Depp And The Weeknd

 HBO’s latest controversial series The Idol had been creating a buzz even before its release.
-As the pilot episode rolled out at 6.30 am IST on 5 June (6 pm PT on 4 June 2023) on Max (previously HBO Max), here’s when and how you can watch The Idol — both online and on television.
+As the pilot episode rolled out at 9 am HKT on 5 June (6 pm PT on 4 June 2023) on Max (previously HBO Max), here’s when and how you can watch The Idol — both online and on television.

 The Idol is helmed by Euphoria (2019) co-creators Sam Levinson, Reza Fahim and Canadian singer-songwriter Abel Tesfaye, better known as The Weeknd.
 Its star-studded cast includes Lily-Rose Depp, The Weeknd, Jennie Kim and Suzanna Son.